minetest-mods/ccompass/README.md

     ccompass_nodes_over_target_allow_drawtypes: List of drawtypes to allow to be over target.
 Defaults are: airlike, flowingliquid, liquid, plantlike and plantlike_rooted
     ccompass_deny_climbable_target: Disabled by default -> allows climbable nodes to be over target.
 Set to true to not allow them.
     ccompass_allow_damage_target: Disabled by default -> will not teleport player into or over damaging nodes.
+    ccompass_stack_max: 1 by default.
+Sets maximum stack size, 1 to 65535
+    ccompass_allow_using_stacks: Disabled by default -> calibrating and teleporting only works when single compass in hand.
+Setting to true, allows callibrating stacks to same location.

 ##  For developers:
 1. It is possible to change compass settings from other mods by changing values in global table ccompass.
 So it is possible for example to add a waypoint node to the target-nodes by